hexerdzimal/hexerdzimal/README.md

 🤝 Soft skills: Teamwork is my jam, I’m a fast learner (thanks, hyperfocus!), and I love solving problems creatively.

-🐾 Beyond tech: I enjoy Qi Gong, dream of finding a sport I can stick with, and plan to travel the world.
+🐾 Beyond tech: I am a dogfather and a father of two amazing daughters.
+I enjoy Qi Gong, dream of finding a sport I can stick with, and plan to travel the world.

+🧙‍♂️ Why the name "hexerdzimal"?

+   It’s a play on hexadecimal and "Hexer" (the German word for "Witcher").
+Because let's face it: Computer science beats magic any day—real spells don’t debug themselves! 🪄💻

 🎯 Goals: